A homemade semolina porridge, inspired by the Indian Suji ka Halwa.

 It's nutritious and a keeps your stomach full.

-This of course is just an example, what I want to convey is that different food ideas will not just tickle your taste buds but also assist in your wellness.
+This, of course, is just an example, what I want to convey is that different food ideas will not just tickle your taste buds but also assist in your wellness.

 📖 Recipe